jrmahechad/threejs/README.md

 - 32 :white_check_mark: Mixing HTML and WebGL
 - 33 :white_check_mark: Creating a scene in Blender
 - 34 :white_check_mark: Baking and exporting the scene
-- 35 :black_square_button: Importing and optimizing the scene
+- 35 :white_check_mark: Importing and optimizing the scene
-- 36 :black_square_button: Adding details to the scene
+- 36 :white_check_mark: Adding details to the scene
-- 37 :black_square_button: The end
+- 37 :white_check_mark: The end

 ## Party sessions